useless-bit/Open-Package-Deploy/Documentation/user_guide.md

 * `UNKNOWN_ERROR`: This message should include more details with the actual error that occurred.
     * `Package timeout during deployment`: The deployment was stopped after running for 1 hour.
-* `DECRYPTION_FAILED`: An error during the Package decryption process.
+* `DECRYPTION_FAILED`: An error during the package decryption process.
 This could indicate a problem with the downloaded file or with the information received from the Server.
 If it happens on all deployments from a Package, consider re-uploading the Package-content.
 * `PLAINTEXT_CHECKSUM_MISMATCH`, `ENCRYPTED_CHECKSUM_MISMATCH`: Calculated checksum does not match the one provided from